felipetovarhenao/gamut/docs/source/index.rst

          </tr>
          <tr>
             <td>
-               • Now, let's imagine we tell the computer that the <b>corpus</b> is be a collection of all avaialable <b>emoji</b>.
+               • Now, let's imagine we tell the computer that the <b>corpus</b> will be all avaialable <b>emojis</b>.
-               The computer will then try to find the best emojis, based on shape, color, and other features, and attempt to reconstruct the portrait of Bob Ross.
+               The computer will then try to find <i>the best</i> subset of emojis, based on how similar they are in shape, color, and other features to the <b>target</b>, and attempt to reconstruct the portrait of Bob Ross.
             </td>
             <td>
                <img src="_static/emoji_corpus.png" class="example-img" alt="emoji">